Kleftogiannis/hackernews/README.md

 ## Overview

-This is a React application built with Vite that provides a search input with autocomplete functionality.
-As the user types, it queries an API and displays suggestions in a dropdown list.
-The user can select a suggestion to save it in a list below, where they can also remove saved items.
+This is a search autocomplete application built with React,TypeScript Vite, and Redux.
+The app fetches search results from an API as the user types and displays them in an autocomplete list.
+Users can save selected results and manage them within the UI.

 ## Features

-- **Search Input**: Users can enter text to search for items.
+Debounced Search: Fetch results only after the user has stopped typing for better performance.

-- **Autocomplete List**: Displays API results when the user types at least 3 characters.
+Autocomplete Suggestions: Shows dynamic search results after entering at least 3 characters.

-- **Saved Items List**: Users can select an item from the autocomplete list to save it.
-- **Delete Option**: Users can remove saved items.
-- **Session Storage**: Saved items persist across sessions.
+Save & Remove Items: Users can select and save items, which are managed in Redux state.

+Duplicate Prevention: Ensures that saved items are not duplicated.

+State Management: Uses Redux for global state management.

 ## Tech Stack

 - React (with Vite)
 - TypeScript
-- Session Storage
+- Redux

+## Project Structure

+📦 src
+┣ 📂 components
+┃ ┣ 📜 SearchInput.tsx
+┃ ┣ 📜 AutocompleteList.tsx
+┃ ┣ 📜 SavedItemsList.tsx
+┃ ┗ 📜 SearchComponent.tsx
+┣ 📂 redux
+┃ ┣ 📜 store.ts
+┃ ┣ 📜 searchSlice.ts
+┃ ┗ 📜 savedSlice.ts
+┣ 📜 main.tsx
+┣ 📜 App.tsx

 ## Installation